 I frequently refer to them in many of the articles I write on this site either because I know they’re fantastic or they’ve been crucial to my own learning.

 From time to time I use affiliate links for paid products on this site which means I get a small commission for referrals.
-It doesn’t affect the price of anything but doing so has helped me continue to maintain and improve this site over the last 5 years as a helpful resource for language learners.
+It doesn’t affect the price of anything but doing so has helped me continue to maintain and improve this site over the last 10+ years as a helpful resource for language learners.

-Learn Italian With Podcasts
+Learn Italian with podcasts

 This is an excellent Italian course in the form of audio podcasts and downloadable lessons.